lf-edge/ekuiper/docs/en_US/guide/sources/builtin/edgex.md

 <span style="background:green;color:white;">stream source</span>
 <span style="background:green;color:white">scan table source</span>

 eKuiper's EdgeX connector seamlessly integrates with EdgeX instances, allowing for efficient data ingestion and output.
-While it can function both as a source and a [sink connector](../../sinks/builtin/edgex.md), this section delves into its capabilities as a source connector.
+While it can function both as a source and a [sink connector](../../sinks/builtin/edgex.md), this section focuses on its role as a source connector.

 eKuiper's EdgeX source connector can subscribe to the message from [EdgeX message bus](https://github.com/edgexfoundry/go-mod-messaging) and feed into the eKuiper streaming process pipeline. eKuiper's EdgeX source connector is tailored to consume events directly from EdgeX, ensuring effective stream processing without any manual schema definitions, thanks to EdgeX's predefined data types in its reading objects.

 ## Configurations

-The connector in eKuiper can be configured with [environment variables](../../../configuration/configuration.md#environment-variable-syntax), [rest API,](../../../api/restapi/configKey.md) or configuration file.
+The connector in eKuiper can be configured with [environment variables](../../../configuration/configuration.md#environment-variable-syntax), [rest API](../../../api/restapi/configKey.md), or configuration file.
 This section focuses on configuring eKuiper connectors with the configuration file.

 eKuiper's default EdgeX source configuration resides at `$ekuiper/etc/sources/edgex.yaml`.
 This configuration serves as a base for all EdgeX connections.
 However, for specific use cases, you might need [custom configurations](#custom-configurations). eKuiper's [connector selector](../../connector.md#connection-selector) further enhances this by allowing connection reuse across configurations.